gomods/athens/docs/content/faq.md

 Athens (without a vendor directory) is valuable when:

 - You have a new project
+- You are upgrading a Go project to use Go modules
 - Your team requires that you use Athens (i.e. for isolation or dependency auditing)
 - Your vendor directory is large and causing slow checkouts and downloading from Athens speeds the build up
   - For developers slow checkouts will not be as much of a problem as for ci tools which frequently need to checkout fresh copies of the project